CZ-NIC/convey/README.md

 ### Custom field example
-If you wish to compute a **custom** field, you'll be dialogued for a path of a python file and desired method that should be used.
+If you wish to compute an **external** field, you'll be dialogued for a path of a python file and desired method that should be used.
 The contents of the file can be as simple as this:

 ```python3
 def any_method(value):